Dunjunmstr/booruMirror/README.md

 1. Refactor to potentially support other imageboards if there's enough interest.
 Ideas include SankakuComplex (4 tag limit), Behoimi (2 tag limit), and Pixiv (because apparently they actually do index their images, but it might be a bit challenging to go through 80 million images).
 Ideas do NOT include Gelbooru (because it's just Danbooru with more smut and surprisingly no tag limit, rendering support semi-pointless), Safebooru (because it's supposedly just danbooru with a safe wrapper on it but it doesn't actually filter out any of the smut because safe is a useless classification), and most smut boorus (because oof).
 2. Just refactoring in general.
 Testing things informally's made this repo laden with technical debt; starting to have trouble finding where everything is.
 3. Fix up the tests and figure out how to write the tests so that they're actually runnable according to industry standard.
+4. (Distant future) Use feature branches rather than committing directly to the master

 # Danbooru-specific goals